KMorikawaISU/daisy/README.md

 ## Notes

 - Step-2 uses KL (fixed).
-For numerical compatibility, second-step weights are built from the **first-step** linear predictor.
+For numerical compatibility with the original implementation, the second-step weights are built from the **first-step** linear predictor.